bahrus/be-observing/README.md

 <input name=search>

 <div
-    🔭="of @search and be Searching\.\.\. if truthy and otherwise be How can I help you today?."
+    🔭="@search and be Searching\.\.\. if truthy and otherwise be How can I help you today?."
 >
 </div>
 ```